Beginning Quilting Series Part 3

 At this point, you should have gotten your basic quilting supplies, picked out your quilting pattern and now it’s time to head to the quilt shop!

 But wait!
 What are all these strange names, Fat Quarter, Jelly Roll, Layer Cake, and so many other names?
 What do any of these have to do with quilting?

 Fabric Shopping Tips

 The first fabric shopping tip is to find a great local quilting shop if you have one in your area.
-The prices in a quilt shop may be more expensive than an online or a big box store, however, the bonus here is the help you can get.
+Prices in a quilt shop may be more expensive than an online or a big box store, however, the bonus here is the help you can get.
 That help is worth its weight in gold and can more than makeup for the bit of extra cost!

 The second fabric shopping tip is how quilt shops tend to display fabric.

 Quilt shops display their fabric in several different ways.
-One such way may be by designer.
+One such way may be by fabric designer.
 This means that all the fabric in one “line” is displayed together.

-Personally, I tend to find the fabrics in one designer’s line too similar however, I know lot’s of quilters who only buy fabric this way.
+Personally, I tend to find the fabrics in one designer’s line too similar, however, I know lots of quilters who only buy fabric this way.

 Some quilt stores display the fabric by colour.
 This is my preferred method.
 It makes purchasing fabric for a purple and yellow quilt much easier.
 A shopper simply has to go to the section of yellow fabrics and choose the ones they want.
 Once done with the yellow section, head on over to the section with the purple fabrics and choose favourites from there.
 Easy Peacy!